DHI/Arsenal/README.md

 Structure:
 - `./apps`
-  - Applications to demonstrate libraries within this repo
+  - Boilerplates or Applications to demonstrate libraries within this repo
 - `./libs`
   - NPM packages, published to Github Packages

 Tooling:
 - `pnpm` with workspaces
 - `changesets` for npm package versioning, changelogs & publishing

 ## Requirements